flunkscommunity/flunks-site/ACCESS_LEVEL_GUIDE.md

 ## Usage Instructions

 ### For Administrators:
-- Use code `FLUNKS2025` to access all features
+- Contact admin team for administrator access code
 - Can manage and test all applications
 - Has access to developer and management tools

 ### For Beta Testers:
-- Use code `SEMESTER0` for beta access
+- Contact admin team for beta access code
 - Can test core functionality and some advanced features
 - **Can access:** OnlyFlunks, Profile, Radio, Chat, About, Discord, X, Market, Terminal, Clique Access, FHS School
 - **Cannot access:** Semester Zero, Game Manual, Meme Manager, MyPlace, Flappy Flunk
 - Perfect for testing core user workflows without access to admin tools

 ### For Community Members:
-- Use code `HIGHSCHOOL95` for basic access
+- Contact admin team for community access code
 - Can use essential community features
 - Great for general users who want to explore the basic platform